Giants vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-LaMonte Wade Jr and the San Francisco Giants hit the field on Tuesday at Angel Stadium of Anaheim against Lucas Giolito, who gets the start for the Los Angeles Angels.
-First pitch is at 9:38 PM ET.
+LaMonte Wade Jr and the San Francisco Giants hit the field on Wednesday at Angel Stadium of Anaheim against Shohei Ohtani, who is projected to start for the Los Angeles Angels.
+First pitch is at 9:38 PM ET for the final game of a three-game series.

-The favored Angels have -115 moneyline odds to win against the underdog Giants, who are listed at -105.
-The over/under is 9 runs for the game (with -105 odds on the over and -115 odds on the under).
+The Angels are favored in this one, at -135, while the underdog Giants have +115 odds to play spoiler.
+The total for the contest has been set at 8 runs.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.